sheteshreyash/Docker-Images/DATABASES/MongoDB/readme.md

    mongodb://root:abc123@localhost:27017/shrey?authSource=admin
 ```

-## Check the container status and Verify that the application can reach the MongoDB container:
+## Check the container status and Verify that the application can reach the MongoDB container

 (Look for the IP address and ensure that your application is attempting to connect to the correct address and port)

 ```sh
    docker inspect cont_id
 ```

-## Check the MongoDB logs within the container for any authentication-related issues:
+## Check the MongoDB logs within the container for any authentication-related issues

 ```sh
    docker logs cont_id